apalache-mc/apalache/docs/src/idiomatic/index.md

 Nevertheless, we find TLA+ quite useful when writing concise specifications of distributed protocols at [Informal Systems].
-Other specification languages -- especially, those designed for software verification -- would require us to introduce unnecessary book-keeping details that would both obfuscate the protocols and make their verification harder.
+Other specification languages -- especially, those designed for software verification -- would require us to introduce unnecessary bookkeeping details that would both obfuscate the protocols and make their verification harder.
 However, we do not always need _"all the power of mathematics"_, so we find it useful to introduce additional structure in TLA+ specifications.